strotee/debotnet/docs/cli.md

 Parameter| Does...
 :-----:|:-----:
 `/auto`|Runs silently and automatically a full run, using the current set of saved script options.
-Debotnet, then exisits.
+Debotnet, then exists.
 `/c`|Runs silently predefined scripts from a custom profile, e.g. %UserProfile%\Desktop\post-installation.script Debotnet, then exists.